 Fig. 2: Surface plasmon resonance measurement of GPBAR-1 / Taurolithocholic acid sulfate salt interaction.
 Using a 1:1 binding model, the Kd was determined to be 1.1x10e-8 M.

 |UniProt / UniGene

 ||Human (Homo sapiens)

-Full-length, wildtype sequence N-terminal HA tag (underlined), 10x His-tag with spacer (red), HRV 3C protease site (blue) spacer (gray), Rho1D4 tag (green)
+Full-length, wildtype sequence N-terminal HA signal sequence (underlined), 10x His-tag with spacer (red), HRV 3C protease site (blue) spacer (gray), Rho1D4 tag (green)